WebAssembly/threads/document/core/intro/overview.rst

   that takes the form of *segments* copied to given offsets.
   They can also define a *start function* that is automatically executed.

+.. _thread:

+**Threads**
+  WebAssembly code can run in multiple concurrent *threads* of computation.
+  While threads are mostly isolated from one another, it is possible to *share* linear memory between multiple threads.
+  Threads can hence communicate through memory and synchronize through *atomic* memory instructions.

 .. _embedder:

 **Embedder**